phaserjs/phaser/README.md

 * Cache.addPhysicsData and Cache.getPhysicsData allow you to store parsed JSON physics data in the cache, for sharing between Bodies.
 * fixedToCamera now works across all display objects.
 When enabled it will fix at its current x/y coordinate, but can be changed via cameraOffset.
 * fixedToCamrea now works for Groups as well :) You can fix a Group to the camera and it will influence its children.
+* Tilemap.createCollisionObjects will parse Tiled data for objectgroups and convert polyline instances into physics objects you can collide with in the world.

 Updates: